Taxrates.info

 Franking credits are a refundable tax offset.
-If no tax is payable, or if the franking credits are greater than the amount of tax calculated on your income, then the balance is payable to you as a refund.
+This means that in general, if franking credits are greater than the amount of tax calculated on your income, you can get a refund.

 When claimed in an individual tax return, franking credit claims are included at Item 11 of the personal income tax return, or as part of investment income declared under sections of the supplementary tax return.
 Tax return forms for the current and previous years are linked here.